Quercus subg. Quercus: Section Protobalanus

 Quercus sect.
 Protobalanus was first established as a subgenus by William Trelease in 1922 and then later treated as a section by Otto Karl Anton Schwarz in 1936 and Aimée Antoinette Camus in 1938.

 The staminate flowers have eight to ten stamens.
 The pollen ornamentation has only small wrinkles or folds (verrucae).
 The acorns mature after two years.
 The cup (cupule) at the base of the acorn has triangular scales that are fused at the base and have sharp angled tips.
 The scales are thick and compressed into rings, often forming small bumps, that may be obscured by glandular hairs.
 The leaf teeth end in spines.

-The section contains only five species, native to southwestern North America and northwestern Mexico.
+The section contains only five species, native to the southwestern United States and northwestern Mexico.